isf-dp-cs/isf-dp-cs.github.io/content/new_syllabus/returning_students_setup.md

 6. If you do not see a version number, run this command: `sudo chown -R your_user_name /usr/local/bin`
 7. In Terminal, try `code --version`.
 3. If still does not show a verison number, ask a teacher.

 ---

+ **If you see `Error: poetry not installed` or if your poetry version starts with a 1, e.g. `1.8.3`**

+1. Run this command in your terminal `pipx install poetry`
+2. Try `poetry self add poetry-plugin-shell` again

+---